mhvangasteren/anijs-wiki/Home.md

 Welcome to the AniJS wiki!
 ==========================

-AniJS is a declarative handling library for UI interactions.
+AniJS is a UI interaction Library for Web Designers in plain English.

-It provides an easy and quick method for prototyping and developing UI interfaces.
+_It provides an easy and quick method for prototyping and developing UI interfaces._

 ##Documentation Topics